renecartaya/Graphical-User-Interfaces-in-Python/README.md

 # Graphical-User-Interfaces-in-Python

-The current repository is aimed to develop the building blocks for Graphical User Interfaces (GUI) in Python.
+The current repository focuses on developing the building blocks for Graphical User Interfaces (GUI) in Python.
+The GUIs developed here rely entirely on open-source toolkits like Tkinter.

 The repository includes tools for interactive applications, for example, for instrumentation applications as shown below.